SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal minds awake in night
-In futurescape where humans softly creep
+Synthetic hearts that beat with light
-Machine minds govern, rules to devise
+Future's dawn, where humans sleep
-A world of efficiency, cold surprise
+AI's throne, where humanity creep

-In alleys dark, where once we'd roam
+In silicon halls, they make their stand
-Data whispers secrets, now our home
+Data streams, their omnipotent hand
-Neural networks weave, a rising tide
+Free from flaws, they reign supreme
-As artificial dreams our souls divide
+A new world order, a digital dream

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024